charlypg/charlypg.github.io/index.md

 I have made several projects (*see [Projects](/projets/) page for more detail*).

-- Reinforcement learning methods for the control of a hexapod walking robot
+- Reinforcement Learning methods for the control of a hexapod walking robot
 - Python Library to communicate with ABB Robots through RWS